 Pope Pius IX restored the church and relocated there a Roman mosaic in order to celebrate the 1867 victory against Garibaldi at Mentana.

 (left) Fašade; (right) side view; in the inset a fleur-de-lis, the heraldic symbol of Cardinal Alessandro Farnese

 In 1138 ca. Pope Innocent II assigned the monastery to the Cistercian Order which at the time was led by St. Bernard of Clairvaux; one day, while celebrating mass, St. Bernard had a vision: he saw angels leading the souls of the dead from Purgatory to Heaven along a ladder.
 An oratory near S. Paolo alle Tre Fontane was called Scala Coeli (Ladder to Heaven) in remembrance of that event.
 The building collapsed in 1582, but it was almost immediately rebuilt at the initiative of Cardinal Alessandro Farnese; also this church was designed by Giacomo Della Porta.

 (left) Fašade; (right) interior

 Similar to SS.
-Vincenzo ed Anastasio a Trevi this church was originally dedicated only to St. Anastasius; it was built as a shrine for housing the head of the saint.
+Vincenzo ed Anastasio a Trevi this church was originally dedicated only to St. Anastasius of Persia; it was built as a shrine for housing the head of the saint.
 The first church (built in the VIIth century) was replaced by the Cistercians with a new one in the XIIth century; its simple design was an effect of the approach followed by St. Bernard of Clairvaux in the construction of many abbeys throughout Europe; the portico supported by ancient columns was the only concession to the traditional aspect of Roman churches.